levitchiv/2018-online-jamstack-hackathon/teams.md

 * **Project Name**: SunFoodApp

 ### Project Q&A:

-1. **What are you going to build?**
+**1. What are you going to build?**
 We are going to build an app for helping seekers to find specific dish/food.
 The app will direct to the local restaurants that have the dish and mentions its price and offer the restaurant menu.
 Also show directions to the restaurant from the user current location.
-2. **Which APIs do you plan to use?**
-Fauna (for call the db and receive data), Clarify (to detect food image), Formspree (for collecting delivery address), Pilon (because it's interesting to try)
+**2. Which APIs do you plan to use?
+(You can use any APIs, not just Hackathon sponsor APIs.)  ** Fauna (for call the db and receive data), Clarify (to detect food image), Formspree (for collecting delivery address), Pilon (because it's interesting to try)
-3. **What is your plan to execute this idea?**
+**3. What is your plan to execute this idea?  **
-  * Stage 1:
+Stage 1.
 * create a gallery of food pictures
 * create a page to show food details
 * create a page to search food
 * create food database

 ***